Tod Inlet in Gowlland Tod Provincial Park

 A gravel and sand beach have been added as part of park improvements

-Just back from the water against the trees, there are pit toilets, and there are some picnic tables here, so bring a lunch and enjoy the serenity of this beautiful inlet.
+Just back from the water at the inlet, back against the trees, there are pit toilets, and there are some picnic tables here, so bring a lunch and enjoy the serenity of this beautiful inlet.

 If You’re Interested in More History of Tod Inlet